Maxvvellh0use/schedule/README.md

 - [x] Highlighting of today events
 - [ ] Email notification of coming test or deadline
 - [x] Resizable columns in schedule table
+- [x] Choosing date on small calendar shows only this day events
+- [x] Scroll and change color for today events in ListView
+- [x] Table start page today events

 #### Team 16: